-Students will develop new skills as they pertain to their stated interests, pursue individual projects, and discuss their work and the work of contemporary artists in seminar style.
+Students will develop new skills as they pertain to their stated interests.
 By the course's end, students should be prepared to work on their senior capstone projects.
-Some professional practice skills will be covered.
-Prerequisite: ART 140 or 144; 145, 239, and 347.
+Professional practice skills will be covered.
+Prerequisites: Art Foundation and ART 347.